630 days ago, I set a goal:

 I also wanted a time-bound structure.

-A forcing function.
+A weekly forcing function.

-A framework to counterbalance my perfectionism and procrastination.
+Something to counterbalance perfectionism and procrastination.

 Recently, a More To That post got me thinking:

 It made me wonder: